When to clip your horse

 Things to consider when deciding when to clip your horse:

 - Does your barn blanket on an “as needed” basis – or do you need to wait until a certain date for blankets to be allowed?
 You may want to postpone clipping until after this date.

 - Just how extreme is the weather?
-Super warm days and cold nights make things tricky, I would clip earlier rather than later.
+Super warm days and cold nights make things tricky; I would clip earlier rather than later.

 - Do you show?
 A full body clip throughout the winter season is usually called for.
 Start early so you can keep the coat short and easy to prep.

 - What footing and bedding does your horse live on and roll on?
-The dirtier and grittier he becomes from rolling in the sand in long winter hair, the harder clipping prep and actual clipping becomes.
+The dirtier and grittier he becomes from rolling in the sand in long winter hair, the harder clipping prep and actual clipping become.

 - Do his winter exercise routine and living environment even require a clip?